 Cover tightly.
 Bake in a moderate oven (375º F.) 30 to 40 minutes.
 Pour off excess fat and thicken gravy if necessary.
 Arrange patties on heated platter, then pour gravy over top and garnish with parsley.
 (Serves Eight)

 The Mister: “Pretty darn good!
 A little salty….but pretty darn good!”

 If Heinz still makes soup, it isn’t available at my local grocery store.
 I used onion soup because the vegetable soups had high fructose corn syrup in them (and we’re trying to avoid HFCS).
 The downside was that the soup made it a bit saltier than we like…not oppressively so, but just a bit saltier than we normally eat our food.
 The next time I make this, I will probably eliminate the canned soup and just caramelize my own onions with a bit of garlic and add some low sodium beef or vegetable broth.
 I will then pour that over the patties before baking.

-For waist watchers, this isn’t exactly a low calorie food, coming in at 8 points using Weight Watcher’s E-tools’ recipe builder.
+For waist watchers, this isn’t exactly a low calorie food.
 That said, the patties could be made A LOT smaller and still be satisfying.
 I was surprised by how large and filling these patties were.

 Is this recipe a keeper?
 YES!

 Get the Five Days to a 1950s-style Gracious & Elegant Life Mini-course